 An intimate, yet highly engaged group of almost 30 people from government and community organisations, the mental health sector and support people and carers from across Tasmania gathered to help celebrate the completion and launch of a 70+page toolkit that will resource and empower support people to be their own best self-advocates.

 MHFFTas CEO Glen O’Keefe opened the launch with a keynote address.
-In his address, Glen thanked his predecessor – the outgoing CEO Maxine Griffiths – for her vision to not only obtain the funding from the Department of Social Services but her overall dedication to mental health families and friends TASMANIA.
+In his address, Glen thanked his predecessor – the outgoing CEO Maxine Griffiths – for her vision to not only obtain the funding from the Australian Government, Department of Social Services but her overall dedication to mental health families and friends TASMANIA.

 Maxine has been an integral advocate in Tasmania.
 In her role, she continuously highlighted the voices and experiences of mental health families and friends to ensure they were factored into policy and reform, service-delivery, and design, and within institutions, organisations, and services that mental health consumers access.